BridgeCr/challenge.full-stack/README.md

 > A short-term in-memory storage mechanism such as localStorage or a simple array in NodeJS-land is fine.

 ### 2.)
-Should the final project be deployed to a public accessible server?
+Should the final project be deployed to a publicly accessible server?

 > This is not a requirement.

 ### 3.)
-Should the application provide user access and/or control features?
+Should the application provide user access-control features?

 > This is not a requirement.